3 Days In Rome | A Perfect Family Itinerary In Italy

 Where To Stay In Rome

-Italy is extremely family-friendly, so accommodation options are available to suit any budget.
+Italy is exceptionally family-friendly, so accommodation options are available to suit any budget.
 Although more expensive, it is worth staying in the centre of the main attractions to maximise your time.
 However, due to the city’s popularity, it is advisable to book well in advance.

 Getting Around Rome